 - Sort of inverted by one of the few anecdotes in which someone got the verbal better of Winston Churchill.
 Lady Nancy Astor, the first woman in Parliament, had invited him to a "fancy dress" (i.e., costume) party, and when he came by to RSVP the invitation, he wondered aloud "What should I come as?"
 She responded, "Why don't you come sober?"

 - Teenage fashion blogger Tavi Gevinson admitted to breaking the "no Halloween costumes" rule at her suburban Chicago High School and getting away with it because people had gotten used to her wearing outlandish outfits to school.

 - Accidentally done by Tim Curry.
-He decided to attend a showing of Rocky Horror Picture Show and was kicked out because they thought he was a Tim Curry fan dressing up as him.
-To be fair, there had been a problem with crazed Tim Curry fans during this time frame resulting from his portrayal in the movie.
+He decided to attend a showing of The Rocky Horror Picture Show and was kicked out because they thought he was a Tim Curry fan dressing up as him.
+Not helping was that there had been a problem with crazed Tim Curry fans during this time frame resulting from his portrayal in the movie.

-- Bryan Cranston once went to Comic Con wearing a Walter White mask.
+- Bryan Cranston attended wearing a Walter White mask in 2013.

 - Tom Hiddleston wore his Loki costume on stage to the Thor: The Dark World panel in 2013, although that may not have been a disguise so much as a publicity stunt for the panel.